Tomek4861/WasteLessApp/README.md

 ###  **Food-Saving Tips**
 - Handy advice on reducing food waste and saving more.

+###  **Predefined Product Database**
+- Start with a predefined database of commonly used products.
+- Add your own custom products if needed.

 ### **Dark Mode Support**
 - Enjoy a sleek and comfortable dark mode experience.